What is a synchrotron?

 The circumference of the storage ring is 844 meters where the electrons circle for hours.
 Very low pressure is maintained in the tube (around 10-9 mbar).
 As the electrons keep moving around the ring, they pass through different types of magnets and produce X-rays.

 It is a 300-meter long pre-accelerator.
-Here the electrons are accelerated by an energy of 6 billion electron-volts before being injected into the storage ring.
+Here the electrons are accelerated by the energy of 6 billion electron-volts before being injected into the storage ring.
 The booster synchrotron works only a few times a day for a few minutes when the storage ring is refilled.

 The electrons for the storage ring are produced here in an electric gun, a device similar to the cathode ray tubes found in computer screens.